bas-t/ffdecsawrapper/README.rst

  - `Basic instructions for v4l are here. <http://www.lursen.org/wiki/V4l_and_ffdecsawrapper>`_

+ **Note that you should not use v4l drivers if your DVB adapter is supported 'out of the box' by your kernel.**

- **If you are NOT using out-of-tree drivers and you are running Debian/Ubuntu with a clean unmodified stock kernel, you don't need to recompile it anymore.
+ **If you are NOT using out-of-tree drivers and you are running Debian/Ubuntu/Mythbuntu with a clean unmodified stock kernel (linux-3.19.x and up are not supported), you don't need to recompile it anymore.
 The running kernel will be properly patched during configuration of FFdecsawrapper.
-That is, if your sources.list is ok and the source for your Debian/Ubuntu kernel is available from the repo's.
+That is, if your sources.list is ok and the source for your kernel is available from the repo's.
 Any missing build-deps for FFdecsawrapper and/or patching the dvb-core.ko kernel module will also be 'automagically' installed.**

  **USAGE:**